ERS are the UK’s largest specialist motor insurer with an A+ rating from Lloyd’s who work directly with motor brokers to insure their customers.

 Rosalind Davies | Team Leader / Solicitor | ERS

-We regularly reviewed how well the team were doing what they said they wanted to do and adjusted as we went.
+Over the course of the programme, during the ongoing team and individual coaching sessions, we reviewed how well the team were doing what they said they wanted to do and adjusted as we went.
 The team built momentum.

 Feedback from the team members, on a personal and organisational level, was outstanding.
 Team performance transformation was evident.
 Immediately there was a greater acceptance of the team conditions as a part of their performance challenge.